Skip to main content

 Published on January 20, 2025

-Walk into any gelateria and you will find two distinct categories of frozen dessert sitting side by side in the display case: gelato and sorbet.
+Walk into any gelateria and you will find two frozen desserts sitting side by side in the display case: gelato and sorbet.
 Both are Italian in heritage, both are served in cups and cones, and both offer an alternative to conventional ice cream.
-Yet the similarities largely end there.
-From their ingredients and production methods to their texture, flavour intensity, and dietary suitability, gelato and sorbet are fundamentally different creations.
-Understanding those differences helps you choose the right treat for your palate—and your dietary needs.
+The similarities mostly end there.
+Their ingredients, production methods, texture, flavour intensity, and dietary suitability set them apart in fundamental ways.
+Knowing those differences helps you choose the right treat for your palate, and your dietary needs.

 What Goes Into Each

-The most significant distinction between gelato and sorbet is what they are made from.
-Gelato is a dairy-based frozen dessert crafted primarily from milk, a modest amount of cream, sugar, and natural flavourings.
-Some traditional recipes also include egg yolks as an emulsifier, though many modern gelaterias leave them out.
-By Italian standards, gelato typically contains between 4 and 9 percent butterfat—considerably less than American-style ice cream, which must have at least 10 percent under USDA guidelines (MasterClass, 2026; Wikipedia).
+The biggest distinction between gelato and sorbet is what they are made from.
+Gelato is a dairy-based frozen dessert built primarily from milk, a modest amount of cream, sugar, and natural flavourings.
+Some traditional recipes include egg yolks as an emulsifier, though many modern gelaterias leave them out.
+By Italian standards, gelato typically contains between 4 and 9 percent butterfat.
+That is considerably less than American-style ice cream, which must have at least 10 percent under USDA guidelines (MasterClass, 2026; Wikipedia).

-Sorbet, by contrast, contains no dairy whatsoever.
+Sorbet, by contrast, contains no dairy at all.
 It is made from just three core components: fruit purée or fruit juice, water, and sugar.
-The absence of milk, cream, and eggs makes sorbet naturally vegan and suitable for anyone with lactose intolerance or a dairy allergy.
+With no milk, cream, or eggs, sorbet is naturally vegan and suitable for anyone with lactose intolerance or a dairy allergy.
 Its simplicity puts the fruit squarely at the centre of the experience, which is why sorbet flavours tend to be bright, tangy, and intensely fruity (Venchi; The Pioneer Woman, 2025).

 How They Are Made

-Both desserts go through a churning process, but the technique differs in ways that directly shape the final product.
+Both desserts are churned, but the technique differs in ways that directly shape the final product.
 Gelato is churned slowly, which incorporates far less air than conventional ice cream.
-The industry term for this is “overrun”—the percentage by which a frozen dessert expands due to air incorporation.
-While American ice cream can have an overrun of 50 to 100 percent or more, gelato typically sits around 25 to 35 percent (Michelin Guide; Aglio, Olio e Peperoncino).
+The industry term for this is “overrun,” the percentage by which a frozen dessert expands due to air incorporation.
+American ice cream can have an overrun of 50 to 100 percent or more, while gelato typically sits around 25 to 35 percent (Michelin Guide; Aglio, Olio e Peperoncino).
 Less air means greater density, which is why gelato feels heavier and silkier on the tongue.

-Sorbet is also churned to achieve a smooth consistency, but because it lacks dairy fat, the texture it produces is lighter and icier.
-Sugar plays a critical structural role here: it lowers the freezing point, prevents the formation of large ice crystals, and keeps the sorbet scoopable rather than rock-hard.
-The best sorbets strike a careful balance between sweetness and the natural acidity of the fruit, resulting in a clean, refreshing finish.
+Sorbet is churned too, but without dairy fat the resulting texture is lighter and icier.
+Sugar plays a critical structural role: it lowers the freezing point, prevents large ice crystals from forming, and keeps the sorbet scoopable rather than rock-hard.
+The best sorbets balance sweetness against the natural acidity of the fruit, landing on a clean, refreshing finish.

 Texture and Serving Temperature

-Texture is often the first thing people notice when comparing these two desserts.
-Gelato is dense, velvety, and elastic—it stretches slightly as you pull a spoon through it.
-It is served at a warmer temperature than ice cream, typically between 10°F and 22°F, which keeps it soft and enhances flavour perception.
-Because fat can coat the palate and dull taste receptors, gelato’s lower fat content actually allows its flavours to come through more vividly than richer ice creams (Talenti; Sugar Tree Gelato).
+Texture is usually the first thing people notice when comparing the two.
+Gelato is dense, velvety, and elastic, stretching slightly as you pull a spoon through it.
+It is served at a warmer temperature than ice cream, typically between 10°F and 22°F, which keeps it soft and sharpens flavour perception.
+Since fat can coat the palate and dull taste receptors, gelato’s lower fat content lets its flavours come through more vividly than richer ice creams (Talenti; Sugar Tree Gelato).

-Sorbet sits at the opposite end of the spectrum.
-Without any dairy fat to create creaminess, it delivers a lighter, crisper mouthfeel.
+Sorbet sits at the other end of the spectrum.
+With no dairy fat to create creaminess, it delivers a lighter, crisper mouthfeel.
 The texture ranges from smooth and spoonable to slightly granular, depending on the recipe and churning method.
-A variation called granita takes this further, using periodic scraping during freezing to produce intentionally large, flaky ice crystals.
-Historically, sorbet was served between courses at formal dinners as a palate cleanser, and that bracing freshness remains one of its defining qualities (MasterClass, 2026; VinePair, 2024).
+A variation called granita goes further, using periodic scraping during freezing to produce intentionally large, flaky ice crystals.
+Sorbet was historically served between courses at formal dinners as a palate cleanser, and that bracing freshness remains one of its defining qualities (MasterClass, 2026; VinePair, 2024).

 A Shared Italian Heritage